AOPA will be closing at 2:30 p.m. EDT, August 29th, in observance of the Labor Day Holiday. We will reopen on 8:30 a.m. EDT, Tuesday, September 2nd.

 In 2000 there were 133 fuel related accidents in fixed wing aircraft weighing less the 12,500 pounds and this year's just-released Nall Report tallied 114 for '01.
 (Large GA aircraft, such as the Falcon 20, are not included in the ASF Accident Database because they are not under 12,500 pounds).
-To learn more about this common problem see ASF's safety advisor on Fuel Awareness or order ASF's Seminar-in-a-Box ® on Fuel Awareness; just for the cost of shipping and handling.
+To learn more about this common problem see ASI's safety advisor on Fuel Awareness.

 You can also read about fuel mismanagement in the following articles from Bruce Landsberg's Safety Pilot department in AOPA Pilot:

-Accident reports can be found in ASF's Online Database.
+Accident reports can be found in ASI's Online Database.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!